laravel/bootcamp.laravel.com/resources/docs/blade/creating-chirps.md

 };
 ```

-We haven't migrated the database since we added this migration, so let do it now:
+We haven't migrated the database since we added this migration, so let's do it now:

 ```shell
 php artisan migrate